TerraBaddie/DPSMate-vanillaplus/README.md

 Specifically Personal Mana Gained info (You gain) does not sync or calculate other's mana gained.

+#!!SOMETIME IN THE FUTURE I WANT THIS MANA GAINED MODULE IVE PUT 1 YEARS WORTH OF TIME INTO WORKING FOR ALL RAID MEMBERS BUT FOR NOW ONLY WORKS FOR YOUR CHARACTER ANY FORKS OR COMMITS ARE WELCOME

 # DPSMate #
 #A combat analyzation tool#